AlaskaAirlines/auro/src/COMPONENTS.md

 __IMPORTANT:__ The Auro Web Components are a work in progress and releases are subject to major changes.

-## Proposes something

-Are you working on something that you feel should be a part of the Auro Design System?
-Then feel free to [propose new work](https://github.com/AlaskaAirlines/auro_docs/issues/new?assignees=blackfalcon&labels=Status%3A+In+discovery&template=new_wc.md&title=) and the Auro team will be sure you reach out to you as soon as possible.

 ## Auro Design System tools in active use and development

 Auro Web Components are a collection of Web Components maintained by Alaska Airlines that implement the Auro Design System.